 That's rubbis.

-Moving quickly, the borough developed an AI-based chatbot able to answer the public’s queries regarding waste collection.
+Moving quickly, the borough developed an AI-based agent able to answer the public’s queries regarding waste collection.

 “We called it ‘Binbot’ because ‘Christmas Bin Collection Date Bot’ is a mouthful,” adds Chris Patterson, Managing Director at EscalateAI.
 “We had to act aggressively to have it done by Christmas since it’s not very useful having a Christmas Binbot in January.
 From our first conversation to go live was only a two-week period.”

-Built using the IBM Watson Assistant solution, Binbot allows citizens within the Redbridge region to ask questions regarding collection schedule.
-And thanks to IBM Watson Tone Analyzer technology, the chatbot can monitor the conversion and escalate it to a call center representative depending on the tone of the discussion as well as the confidence rating of its answers.
+Built using the IBM watsonx.orchestrate solution, Binbot allows citizens within the Redbridge region to ask questions regarding collection schedule.
+And thanks to the Tone Analyzer service in watsonx, the agent can monitor the conversion and escalate it to a call center representative depending on the tone of the discussion as well as the confidence rating of its answers.

 “After all,” adds Patterson, “who wants uncollected rubbish outside their front door?”

-Expanding on the Binbot solution, a new visual analysis component was added to the tool, taking advantage of the IBM Watson Visual Recognition offering.
+Expanding on the Binbot solution, a new visual analysis component was added to the tool, taking advantage of visual recognition service in watsonx offering.
 The team trained the solution with over 3,000 images of rubbish, enabling it to identify commonly dumped items.
-Now residents can use their cell phone to take a picture of public waste, such as a rogue mattress, loose bin bags or an abandoned vehicle, and notify the borough by uploading the image through the chatbot.
+Now residents can use their cell phone to take a picture of public waste, such as a rogue mattress, loose bin bags or an abandoned vehicle, and notify the borough by uploading the image through the agent.

 Results story